d-code-ltd/wp-fusion-custom-crm/README.md

 ## Features

-* Synchronize data via Soap connection
+* Synchronize data to MailEngine via Soap connection
 * Semi-bidirectional data sync (Pulling is available, but no webhook support)
+* leverage data of your Wordpress users and send personalized emails to them via Mailengine
+* check functions and features of [Mailengine](https://www.mailengine.hu/en/#functions)

 ## Getting Started